Changing hostname of vCenter server fails with error "Unable to set hostname"

 Issue/Introduction

-• Changing the hostname of the vCenter server using /opt/vmware/share/vami/vami_config_net fails with "Unable to set hostname to <newhostname> reverting to previous hostname:"
+• Changing the hostname of the vCenter server using /opt/vmware/share/vami/vami_config_net fails with the error "Unable to set hostname to <new_hostname> reverting to previous hostname:"

-• Hostname change is being preformed from a lower case (vcenter.example.com) to uppercase (VCENTER.example.com) or short name to full FQDN.
+• The hostname is being changed from one case to another, or the short name to full FQDN

 Environment